-Get engaged politically where you can, vote for representatives that prioritize policies for environmental protection.
+Get engaged politically where you can, and vote for representatives that prioritize policies for environmental protection.
 These are all changes you can do that could make a huge difference and save the oceans.

 Make a Difference to Save the Ocean

-We are all highly dependant on the oceans for resources, as they play an essential role in the existence and survival of humankind.
+We are all highly dependent on the oceans for resources, as they play an essential role in the existence and survival of humankind.
 However, the oceans are being negatively impacted on a daily basis, causing devastation to many species and ecosystems.

-By altering temperatures, wind patterns, sea levels and carbonate chemistry, species interactions and migration patterns are being majorly disrupted.
+By altering temperatures, wind patterns, sea levels, and carbonate chemistry, species interactions and migration patterns are being majorly disrupted.
 As a result, trophic structures and ecosystem dynamics could be modified to a state of no return.